ipfabric/docs/docs/platform_first_steps/00-quick_start.md

 discovery process.
 It explains how discovery works, how to view logs, and which settings to change to include (or exclude) devices among other useful tips.

-If you are working with a Solution Architect in a Proof of Concept deployment they will also work with you in troubleshooting any issues that may arise.
+If you are working with a Solution Architect in a Proof-of-Concept deployment, they will also work with you in troubleshooting any issues that may arise.